carlmontemayor/ALG-Coding-Challenge/README.md

 from both the "Flights" page and the "Travelers" page.
 As I wanted to ensure that the prices were complete for both pages.

-In the screencap below, I extracted prices that are highlighted red for the prices on the "Flights" page and blue for the prices in the "Travelers" page.
+In the screencap below, I extracted prices that are highlighted yellow for the prices on the "Flights" page and red for the prices in the "Travelers" page.
 I checked the summation of both of the prices with the final price highlighted green.